Skip to main content

 CommandWhat it does

-west alp-buildValidates board.yaml, fans out into per-core slices, emits system-manifest.yaml.
+tan buildValidates board.yaml, fans out into per-core slices, seeds system-manifest.yaml.

-Under the hood west alp-build runs four steps:
+Under the hood tan build runs four steps:

-1. Validates the app's board.yaml (schema v2 + SoM SKU preset + carrier preset + hw_rev / SDK-version compatibility + per-slice peripherals: vs SoC caps + cores: keys against the SoM preset's topology:).
+1. Validates the app's board.yaml (JSON Schema + SoM SKU preset + board preset + hw_rev / SDK-version compatibility + per-slice peripherals: vs SoC caps + cores: keys against the SoM preset's topology: + cross-field validator rules).

-2. Fans out into per-core slice build directories (build/<core>-zephyr/, build/<core>-yocto/, etc.) and emits per-slice Kconfig fragments + Yocto local.conf snippets.
+2. Fans out into per-core slice build directories (build/<core>-zephyr/, build/<core>-yocto/, etc.) and materialises per-slice Kconfig fragments + Yocto local.conf snippets.

 3. Emits cross-slice artefactsbuild/system-manifest.yaml, build/generated/alp/system_ipc.h, build/generated/dts-reservations.dtsi — byte-stable across rebuilds.